shub2k/OSIC-pulmonary-fibrosis-/README.md

 4. batch size = 128
 5. Didn't use any batch accumulation or mixed precision

-3. Elastic net model :-
+C. Elastic net model :-
 elsatic net and lasso performed better as compared to ridge / lgbm / ngboost / bayesian ridge / huber / catboost models i tried all of them and finally used elastic net for the final model and finally by hypertuning the parametrs with groupkfold for 10 folds for cv evaluation i did weighted ensembling

-4. Lasso model :-
+D. Lasso model :-
 lasso also gave better cv results as compared to other machine learning models that i tried so  i used lasso for final model after tuning its hyper parametrs

-4. Weighted Ensemble :
+E. Weighted Ensemble :

 these are the final weights that i finally used after doing tons of subission .